asanaullah/ZipVersa-SSDP/README.md

 # ZipVersa-Single Source Deployment Project

 ## Overview
-The goal of the ZipVersa project was to demonstrate how a completely open source tool chain can be used to compile HDL designs, including a RISCV core, to a Lattice ECP5-5G Versa FPGA board.
+The goal of the [ZipVersa](https://github.com/ZipCPU/zipvera) project was to demonstrate how a completely open source tool chain can be used to compile HDL designs, including a RISCV core, to a Lattice ECP5-5G Versa FPGA board.
 This Single Source Deployment Project (SSDP) simplifies the process of setting up enviroment/tools by providing a script for doing so.
 Details are provided below for the different tools installed/configured, as well as a description of how to get example projects/simulations up and running.

 Note that the ZipVersa project was forked since changes needed to be made downstream for bugfixes, customization of network parameters, addition of support for SPI flash (under development) etc. A tarball for the tested version of OpenOCD is also included.

 ## TL;DR
 - Connect the FPGA (using the inner port) to a router with 1Gbps LAN ports using Cat5e or higher grade cables (I used Cat6).
+- Connect the FPGA to the host using the USB cable.
 - Set up a static IP for the FPGA.
 - Update configure.sh with i) host IP, ii) device IP, iii) subnet mask, iv) device MAC address, and v) router IP.
 - Run "source configure.sh" as super user